In an earlier post concerning child custody jurisdiction, we talked about

 and Enforcement Act (“UCCJEA”), which provides for jurisdiction in

 child custody proceedings.
-However, even though the family law court in California may have jurisdiction
+However, even though the family law court in California may

-another state is a more appropriate forum instead.
+and decide another state is a more appropriate forum instead.

 The issue of “inconvenient forum” is typically raised by one